ethereum-optimism/optimism-tutorial/ecosystem/opengsn/README.md

   If the contact is called normally, `_msgSender()` is equal to `msg.sender`.
   If the contact is called directly by an OpenGSN transaction, `_msgSender()` is the original sender rather than the forwarder that forwarded the message.
   Note that if you inherit from [OpenZeppelin contracts](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts), they already use `_msgSender()` to be OpenGSN compatible.
-- In the construct call `_setTrustedForwarder` with the address of the trusted forwarder on your network.
+- In the constructor call `_setTrustedForwarder` with the address of the trusted forwarder on your network.
   [You can get this address here](https://docs.opengsn.org/networks/optimism/optimism.html).
 - Create a `versionRecipient()` function to return the current version of the contract.